Charles Lightoller: Early maritime career

 Lightoller went to the Yukon in 1898 to prospect for gold in the Klondike Gold Rush.
 Failing at this, he then became a cowboy in Alberta, Canada.
-In order to return home, he became a hobo, riding the rails back across Canada.
+To return home, he became a hobo, riding the rails back across Canada.
 He earned his passage back to England by working as a cattle wrangler on a cattle boat and arrived home penniless in 1899.

 While on the Medic, on a voyage from Britain to South Africa and Australia, Lightoller was reprimanded for a prank he and some shipmates played on the citizens of Sydney at Fort Denison in Sydney Harbour.
-In 1903 he found himself in Sydney again, having been transferred to the SS Suevic — possibly as punishment for another indiscretion.
+In 1903 he found himself in Sydney again, having been transferred to the SS Suevic—possibly as punishment for another indiscretion.
 During the voyage, he met Sylvia Hawley Wilson, a returning Australian whom he married in St James' Church, Sydney and took back to England on the return passage.

 He later joined the SS Majestic under the command of Captain Edward J. Smith in the Atlantic.
 From there, he was promoted to third officer on the RMS Oceanic, the flagship of the White Star Line.
 He returned to the Majestic as first mate and then transferred back to the Oceanic in the same position.
+In March 1911, while serving as first officer on the Oceanic, the ship's foremast was struck by lightning in a gale; Lightoller was standing on the bridge at the time, and narrowly avoided being seriously injured by falling splinters.
+While on the ship, with the bridge decking wet and the ship rolling, he liked to amuse himself "by trying to slide from one side of the bridge to the other, without touching anything".